-1. When should I take an antacid vs. a Pepcid-AC or Prilosec-like product?
+1. When should I take an antacid vs. a Famotidine(Pepcid-AC) or Omeprazole (Prilosec)-like product?

 Let's start with the basics.
 Antacids neutralize excess stomach acid to relieve heartburn, sour stomach, acid indigestion, and stomach upset.
 They are sometimes prescribed to help relieve the pain of stomach and duodenal ulcers.
 Some antacids also contain simethicone, an ingredient that helps eliminate excess gas.

 You should take antacids exactly as directed by your doctor, or according to the manufacturer's directions.
 For stomach or duodenal ulcers, take the medicine for as long as your doctor tells you.
 If you are using the tablets, chew them well before swallowing for faster relief.

 You exercise to feel the burn -- but not that kind of burn.
 Muscles, yes.
 Stomach, no. But when you go running, do aerobics, or go to an indoor cycling class, there it is: heartburn.
 It's not just your legs that are churning, it's your last meal as well, churning right up into your throat.
 Your exerciseheartburn has even made you hesitate to work out and made you wonder: What's going on here?

 Products like Pepcid-AC are called histamine-2 blockers or H2 blockers.
 These drugs reduce production of stomach acid.
 Pepcid AC and other H2 blockers such as Tagamet HB, Zantac 75, and Axid AR are available in prescription-strength or in lower doses in over-the-counter varieties.
 These products are for relief of heartburn, acid indigestion, sour stomach, and other conditions, such as stomach ulcers.